williamouyang/okta.github.io/docs/endpoints/users.md

 ~~~

 ### Expire Password
+{:.api .operation}

 #### POST /users/:id/lifecycle/expire_password
+{:.api .uri-template}

-This operation will transition the user to the `status` of **PASSWORD_EXPIRED** and the user will be required to change their password at their next login.
+This operation will transition the user to the status of `PASSWORD_EXPIRED` and the user will be required to change their password at their next login.
 If `tempPassword` is passed, the user's password is reset to a temporary password that is returned, and then the temporary password is expired.

 ##### Request Parameters
+{:.api .request-params}

 Parameter | Description | Param Type | DataType | Required | Default
 --- | --- | --- | --- | --- | ---